allejo/UselessMine/README.md

 A BZFlag plug-in that allows players to convert the Useless flag into mines to kill other players simply by typing '/mine' while carrying a Useless flag.

 The [original plug-in](http://forums.bzflag.org/viewtopic.php?f=79&t=10340&p=103683) was written by Enigma, then there was a more optimized [rewrite released](http://forums.bzflag.org/viewtopic.php?f=79&t=17630) by sigonasr2, and lastly there is this rewrite.
+This implementation follows sigonasr2's implementation and is very similar in regards to how it works and the messages that are used during at deaths.

 Author
 -------